 The test for the right choux dough: the furrow of a line drawn with the finger in the dough must close.

-To make praline mousseline cream, sift flour and corn starch.
-In a separate bowl, combine sugar, and egg yolks, add flour with corn starch, and mix with a hand whisk (photo 9).
+To make praline mousseline cream, sift flour, and cornstarch.
+In a separate bowl, combine sugar, and egg yolks, add flour with cornstarch, and mix with a hand whisk (photo 9).

 Pour this preparation back into the pot and bring over medium heat again.
-Whisk until the cream thickens (photo 10).
+Whisk constantly until the cream thickens (photo 10).

-Pour the ready pastry cream into a bowl and cover with plastic film making contact with the cream.
+Pour the ready pastry cream into a bowl and cover it with plastic film making contact with the cream.
 Let it cool at room temperature.

 Gradually add the smoothed pastry cream and whisk until homogenous (photo 12).